 Jump to Recipe Jump to VideoBlueberries

-Blueberries are common in both Europe, North America, and Asia, but the common commercially available kind has its roots in North America.
+Blueberries are common in Europe, North America, and Asia, but the common commercially available kind has its roots in North America.
 This berry has a blue exterior and white flesh.

 There’s a version of the berry (which is known as bilberry) that is native to Europe.
 This berry has darker blue-colored skin, and the flesh is deep red.
-We can sometimes get them at more specialized markets, but they are not so easy to come by.
+We can sometimes get them at more specialized markets, but they are not easy to come by.

 Both are really good, but I would say that the European version has a darker, more intense taste, akin to black currant.